-Townley Primary School and Pre-School, medical conditions, ratified Sept 19.
-Policy Number 44

 Procedures to take in an emergency

-Quantity returned
+Quantity returned 1 Date:

-Date:

-NB: Medicines must be in the original container as dispensed by the pharmacy
+NB: Medicines must be in the original conta iner as dispensed by the pharr nacy

 Contact Details

 Name

 Daytime telephone no.

 Relationship to child

 Address

-I understand that I must deliver the medicine personally to

-[agreed member of staff]
+I understand that I must deliver the medicine personally to [agreed member of staff]

-The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to school/setting staff administering medicine in accordance with the school/setting policy.
-I will inform the school/setting immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.
+The above information is, to the best of my keep to school/setting staff administering medicine the school/setting immediately, in writing, if or if the medicine is stopped. e in accordance with the school ol/setting policy.
+I will inform

-Name Signature(s) INALLIC
+NameSign nature(s)

 Date

-Recepit of medication confirmed b y:
+Recepit of medication confirmed b v:

-Date medicine provided by parent
+Date medicine provided by parent ,

 Quantity received Date

 Witness by (in case of controlled drugs) Date

-Name and strength of medicine
+Name and strength of medicine 1

 Expiry date

 Dose and frequency of medicine

-Quantity returned to parent Date
+the control of the co

 Authorisation to administer medication approved by headteacher (or senior teacher)

+Name Role

-Name Role Signature Date
+Signature Date

-Record of medicine administered Townley School and Pre-School
+Record of medicine administered

+Townley School and Pre-School